MHM5000/Fibonacci/README.md

 Since I was a little boy, I liked Fibonacci Sequence and I've done some silly researches about it.
 Here you can find most of it.

+You can Add your programming at the designated folder.

 ## What is Fibonacci Sequence?
 In mathematics, the Fibonacci numbers or Fibonacci sequence are the numbers in the following integer sequence: